SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 20 - Dijkstra's Shortest Reach**
+  - **Terminologies Involved**
+    - A **graph** is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+    - Each node of the graph is represented as a **vertex**.
+    - An **edge** represents a path between two vertices or a line between two vertices.
+    - A **path** represents a sequence of edges between the two vertices.
+    - **Distance** is the amount of time taken for information transmission between two nodes.
   - **Problem**
     - Given an undirected graph and a starting node, determine the lengths of the shortest paths from the starting node to all other nodes in the graph.
 If a node is unreachable, its distance is `-1` or `INFINITE`.
 Nodes will be numbered consecutively from to, and edges will have varying distances or lengths.
     For example, consider the following graph of 9 nodes: